 Rents did not decrease in any of the Ithaca suburbs.

-Rent growth in Ithaca over the past year has been declining.
+Rent growth in Ithaca over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Ithaca average rent prices appear to be relatively affordable for local residents.

 The price for a Ithaca one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.